2019–20 DFB-Pokal: Match rules

 Teams met in one game per round.
-Matches took place for 90 minutes, with two halves of 45 minutes.
-If still tied after regulation, 30 minutes of extra time were played, consisting of two periods of 15 minutes.
+Matches took place for 90 minutes, with two halves of 45 minutes each.
+If still tied after regulation, 30 minutes of extra time were played, consisting of two periods of 15 minutes each.
 If the score was still level after this, the match was decided by a penalty shoot-out.
-A coin toss decided who took the first penalty.
+A coin toss would decide who took the first penalty.
 The number of substitutes allowed on the bench was increased from seven to nine for the 2019–20 season.
 Initially, three substitutions were allowed during regulation, with a fourth allowed in extra time.
 From the round of 16 onward, a video assistant referee was appointed for all DFB-Pokal matches.
 Though technically possible, VAR was not used for home matches of Bundesliga clubs prior to the round of 16 in order to provide a uniform approach to all matches.

 For the semi-finals and final, a maximum of five substitutions were allowed.
 However, each team was only given three opportunities to make substitutions, with a fourth opportunity in extra time, excluding substitutions made at half-time, before the start of extra time and at half-time in extra time.

 Suspensions

-If a player would have received five yellow cards in the competition, he would have then been suspended from the next cup match.
+If a player received five yellow cards in the competition, he was then suspended from the next cup match.
 Similarly, receiving a second yellow card suspended a player from the next cup match.
-If a player receives a direct red card, they were suspended a minimum of one match, but the German Football Association reserves the right to increase the suspension.
+If a player received a direct red card, they were suspended a minimum of one match, but the German Football Association reserved the right to increase the suspension.

 Champion qualification

-The winner of the DFB-Pokal typically earns automatic qualification for the group stage of next year's edition of the UEFA Europa League.
-If they had already qualified for the UEFA Champions League through position in the Bundesliga, then the spot would go to the team in sixth, and the league's second qualifying round spot would go to the team in seventh.
-The winner also typically hosts the DFL-Supercup at the start of the next season, facing the champion of the previous year's Bundesliga, unless the same team wins the Bundesliga and the DFB-Pokal, completing a double.
-In that case, the runner up of the Bundesliga takes the spot and hosts instead.
+The winners of the DFB-Pokal typically earned automatic qualification for the group stage of next year's edition of the UEFA Europa League.
+If they had already qualified for the UEFA Champions League through position in the Bundesliga, then the spot would go to the team in sixth place, and the league's second qualifying round spot would go to the team in seventh place.
+The winners also typically hosted the DFL-Supercup at the start of the next season, facing the champions of the previous year's Bundesliga, unless the same team won the Bundesliga and the DFB-Pokal, completing a double.
+In that case, the runners-up of the Bundesliga took the spot and hosted instead.

 Schedule

-All draws were generally held at the German Football Museum in Dortmund, on a Sunday evening at 18:00 after each round (unless noted otherwise).
+All draws were held at the German Football Museum in Dortmund, on a Sunday evening at 18:00 after each round (unless noted otherwise).
 The draws were televised on ARD's Sportschau, broadcast on Das Erste.

 The rounds of the 2019–20 competition were scheduled as follows: